Hawzen/hdp/README.md

 # What would happen if we didn't use TCP or UDP?
-Switches, bridges, routers, load balancers, firewalls—these are the unsung gatekeepers of the internet, silently directing, blocking, mirroring, and reshaping traffic to make everything work.
-Without them, this very document wouldn’t have reached you
+Switches, bridges, routers, load balancers, firewalls—these network boxes keep the internet running.
+Routing, blocking, mirroring, duplicating and deduplicating traffic in ways most people never think about.
+Without them, this document wouldn’t have reached you

-But the magic doesn’t stop at the network.
-The operating system has its own invisible choreography—classifying packets, queuing them, enforcing firewall rules, translating addresses, and deciding which data gets the green light and which gets silently discarded.
-It’s a layered activity, with each component playing by its own rules, shaping what’s “allowed” and what never sees the light of day
+But the network is just one layer.
+The OS has its own way of handling packets—classifying, queuing, enforcing firewall rules, translating addresses, deciding what gets through and what gets dropped without a trace.
+Every part plays by its own rules, shaping what’s “allowed” and what's not

-One day, I had a thought: **what if I sent a packet using a transport protocol that didn’t exist?** Not TCP, not UDP, not even ICMP—just something I made up.
-Would my OS play along, or shut it down before it even left the machine?
-Would it slip through routers unnoticed?
-Would some middlebox, somewhere, sniff it out and discard it as an abomination?
-Could it, by some strange quirk of network filtering, actually travel _faster_ by avoiding common firewall rules?
+At some point, I wondered—*what if I sent a packet using a transport protocol that didn’t exist?* Not TCP, not UDP, not even ICMP—something completely made up.
+Would the OS let it through?
+Would it get stopped before it even left my machine?
+Would routers ignore it, or would some middlebox kill it on sight?
+Could it actually move faster by slipping past common firewall rules?

-I had no clue
+No idea.

-So, naturally, I had to try
+So I had to try.

-To find out, I ran two experiments.
-First, I sent my custom packets from my machine to itself—just to see how the OS would handle them.
-Then, I raised the stakes: I launched them across continents to a remote Linux server, waiting to see if they’d survive the journey
+First, I sent the packets to myself, just to see how my own machine handled the poison I made up.
+Then, I sent them across continents to a remote Linux server to see if they’d actually make it.
 # Some background first
 > [!NOTE]
 > Feel free to skip this section if you already know how the internet works.
 Otherwise, continue reading on

 But wait—what exactly is a transport layer protocol?

-The internet isn’t magic (though it often feels like it).
-It's a tower of protocols, each playing a distinct role in getting messages from one machine to another.
-At the application level, you send a request—maybe ordering food, loading a website, or streaming a video.
-That request then gets wrapped in multiple layers of instructions, addresses, and metadata, until it finally turns into raw bits ready to be launched across the network
+The internet isn’t magic.
+It just looks that way.
+Underneath, it’s a stack of protocols, each one shoving data to the next until it reaches its destination.
+At the application level, you send a request—loading a website, streaming a video, or whatever you do.
+That request gets wrapped by the OS in multiple layers of metadata, addresses, and headers, until it’s nothing but raw bits flying through the network

 It kinda works like this:
 <p align="center">  <img src="./readme_assets/internet_protocols.png" alt="a visual guide to how the internet works, it kinda sucks but that why i like it."> </p>
 <p align="center"><sub>The diagram is 100% correct and should be included in all networking textbooks.</sub></p>

-At the top, applications like browsers, games, or messaging services generate requests (like “*Load this website*”, “*Send this message*”, or “*Connect me to this game server*”).
-These requests then begin their descent through the network stack, getting wrapped, encoded, and addressed at each layer until they’re nothing but streams of raw bits, ready to be sent off into the void that is the internet
+At the top, apps—browsers, games, whatever—generate requests (Load this page, Send this message, Connect to this game server).
+Then the requests start their descent through the network stack, getting wrapped, encoded, and addressed at each layer, until all that’s left is a stream of bits flying into the void

-Each layer plays a role in this journey. **IP**—the Internet Protocol—is what gives every machine a unique address, making it possible to route data across networks.
-The **link layer** takes care of actually moving bits between physical devices, whether over Wi-Fi, Ethernet, or even fiber optics.
-There are more layers, each with its own responsibilities, but we won’t get into all of them now.
-Instead, let’s focus on the layer that makes network communication truly practical
+Each layer plays a role.
+IP assigns addresses and makes sure packets know where they’re going.
+The link layer handles the actual transmission—Wi-Fi, Ethernet, fiber optics, whatever.
+There’s more to it, but we’re not going down that rabbit hole right now.
+What matters is the layer that makes network communication actually usable

-The **transport layer** is where networking starts to get interesting.
-It’s the first truly complex protocol layer, responsible for more than just moving packets—it enables multiple applications to share the same machine, ensures reliability when needed, and defines how data flows between systems
+The **transport layer** is where networking personally starts to get interesting.
+It’s the first truly complex protocol layer.
+It doesn’t just move packets—it manages connections, makes sure multiple applications can share the same machine, and decides how data should flow.

-This is where **TCP**, **UDP**, and friends come into play.
+This is where **TCP**, **UDP**, and their weird cousins live.
 The **IP Protocol** defines a field called `Protocol`.
 Setting this field to 6 means the encapsulated packet is TCP, 17 is UDP, and [there are others defined](https://en.wikipedia.org/wiki/List_of_IP_protocol_numbers) but some numbers are deliberately left out for future use

 But what if we used those *unused* numbers?
 # Experiment #1: Sending traffic.. to me!
 First, I designed a [simple protocol](./hdp_specification.md): **HDP**.
 The specifics don’t matter—what matters is that it doesn’t resemble any known protocol.
 It’s an outsider, something the OS and network stack weren’t expecting

 Next, I built a [server](./src/server/main.rs) and a [client](./src/client/main.rs).
-The client crafts an HDP packet (with an IP Protocol of 255) and hands it off to the OS, trusting it to deliver the data to 127.0.0.1—the loopback interface.
+The client crafts an HDP packet (with an IP Protocol of 255) and hands it off to the OS, trusting it to deliver the data to itself.
 This sends the packet full circle, back to the OS, which (if all goes well) will recognize it, process it, and hand it off to the waiting server..!

 I opened two shells—one was the client:
 ```haskell